Here’s a place that’s NOT in most Central European itineraries: South Moravia. In fact, you may not even have heard of it.

 My train stops on the border town of Mikulov in South Moravia, and as I step out onto the platform, I am treated to the distinctive beauty of a Czech castle town: red terracotta roofs, twisted cobblestone streets, and an imposing 13th-century castle set against the backdrop of rolling hills and the outline of a distant mountain range.

 A medieval castle town set on the banks of a capricious river, its streets lined with a mixture of Renaissance, Baroque, and Gothic buildings – if it sounds like I’m describing a fairytale town, that’s exactly what Cesky Krumlov is.
-Continue reading “Walking around Cesky Krumlov’s charming old town”
+Continue reading “Best things to do in Cesky Krumlov’s charming old town”